nim-lang/nimble/readme.markdown

   package*, Nimble will build the files specified and install them appropriately.
 * ``namedBin`` - A list of name:value files which should be built with specified name, no file extension required.
-This option turns your package into a *binary package*, Nimble will build the files specified and install them approriately.
+This option turns your package into a *binary package*, Nimble will build the files specified and install them appropriately.
   `namedBin` entries override duplicates in `bin`.
 * ``backend`` - Specifies the backend which will be used to build the files listed in ``bin``.
 Possible values include: ``c``, ``cc``, ``cpp``, ``objc``,